openformatproj/multirotor/README.md

 1. **Modularity**: Simplifies system design by breaking it into smaller, reusable components.
     a. **Flexibility**: Allows easy modification or replacement of individual components without affecting the entire system.
     b. **Functional Allocation**: Enables the allocation of configuration, functionalities, and behaviors to specific components.
-2. **Interfacing**: Highlights the separation between functionalities and interfaces.
+    c. **Interfacing**: Highlights the separation between functionalities and interfaces.
-3. **Early Validation**: Enables real-time simulation, testing, and validation of the system's behavior before physical implementation.
+2. **Early Validation**: Enables real-time simulation, testing, and validation of the system's behavior before physical implementation.
-4. **Cost Efficiency**: Reduces development costs by identifying and addressing issues early in the design phase.
+3. **Cost Efficiency**: Reduces development costs by identifying and addressing issues early in the design phase.
-5. **Scalability**: Facilitates the addition of new features or components as the system evolves.
+4. **Scalability**: Facilitates the addition of new features or components as the system evolves.
-6. **Interdisciplinary Collaboration**: Promotes collaboration by providing a clear structure for integrating contributions from different domains.
+5. **Interdisciplinary Collaboration**: Promotes collaboration by providing a clear structure for integrating contributions from different domains.
-7. **Code Generation**: Automates the creation of boilerplate and target-specific code from high-level behavioral descriptions, reducing manual effort and ensuring consistency across components.
+6. **Code Generation**: Automates the creation of boilerplate and target-specific code from high-level behavioral descriptions, reducing manual effort and ensuring consistency across components.
-8. **Simulation of Target-Specific Code**: Allows the import and simulation of code taken from real-world targets.
+7. **Simulation of Target-Specific Code**: Allows the import and simulation of code taken from real-world targets.
-9. **Project Management**: Streamlines configuration, documentation generation, and overall project organization, making it easier to manage complex systems.
+8. **Project Management**: Streamlines configuration, documentation generation, and overall project organization, making it easier to manage complex systems.

 # Quick Start

 A Docker image providing the source code included in this repository and all needed dependencies is available on Docker Hub.
-It can be launched, if for instance you uses Docker Desktop, with the following commands:
+It can be launched, if, for instance, you use Docker Desktop, with the following commands:

 ```text
 systemctl --user start docker-desktop